 Whistler is host to a diverse and spectacular natural environment with a variety of ecosystems, abundant natural resources, and a rich diversity of species.

-The potential impacts posed by invasive species are of increasing concern to the resort community.
+The potential impacts of invasive species are of increasing concern to the resort community.
 The impacts of climate change are facilitating the spread of invasive species across the globe.
-The Resort Municipality of Whistler is working to manage these threats through an integrated and collaborative approach.
+The Resort Municipality of Whistler (RMOW) is working to manage these threats through an integrated and collaborative approach.